jeya-maria-jose/Medical-Transformer/README.md

 ### Notes:

-Note that these experiments were conducted in Nvidia Quadro 8000 with 48 GB memory.
+1)Note that these experiments were conducted in Nvidia Quadro 8000 with 48 GB memory.
+2)Google Colab Code is an unofficial implementation for quick train/test.
+Please follow original code for proper training.

 ### Acknowledgement: